Don Craig Wiley: Personal life

+Disappearance and death

-Don Wiley disappeared on November 15, 2001.
-The official coroner's report stated that Mr. Wiley died after falling off a bridge near Memphis, Tennessee; his body was found in the Mississippi River 300 mi downstream in Vidalia, Louisiana a month later and his death was ruled to be an accident.
-Shelby County Medical Examiner, Dr. O. C. Smith, conducted the investigation into Mr. Wiley's death.
-Dr. Smith was quoted by a Boston Magazine article by Doug Most, which states: "Of all the measurements Smith took, one stood out: 8 inches.
-That’s how narrow the curb is from the road to the railing, which is only 43 inches high.
-'If he stood against the rail, it’s hitting him in the back of the thigh,' Smith says.
-'If he’s startled or caught by a gust from an 18-wheeler, his center of gravity is 47 inches, near the top rail, below his hip.'"
-A 43" rail hitting a person in the back of the thigh would require a person to have an inseam of 41-44 inches.
-An inseam of 40 inches is recommended for persons 6' 11" to over 7' tall.
+Wiley disappeared on November 15, 2001.
+The official coroner's report stated that Wiley died after falling off a bridge near Memphis, Tennessee; his body was found in the Mississippi River 300 mi downstream in Vidalia, Louisiana a month later and his death was ruled to be an accident.
+Shelby County Medical Examiner, Dr. O. C. Smith, conducted the investigation into Wiley's death.
+Smith was quoted by a Boston Magazine article by Doug Most, which states: "Of all the measurements Smith took, one stood out: 8 inches.
+That's how narrow the curb is from the road to the railing, which is only 43 inches high.
+'If he stood against the rail, it's hitting him in the back of the thigh,' Smith says.
+'If he's startled or caught by a gust from an 18-wheeler, his center of gravity is 47 inches, near the top rail, below his hip.'"

+Wiley was 6'3" and weighed 160 pounds, according to the Los Angeles Times.